GoogleChrome/developer.chrome.com/site/en/articles/hid-examples/index.md

 ## What is the WebHID API? {: #what }

-There is a long tail of human interface devices (HIDs) that are too new, too old, or too uncommon to be accessible by systems' device drivers.
+Many human interface devices (HIDs) are too new, too old, or too uncommon to be accessible by systems' device drivers.
 The [WebHID API](/hid/) solves this by providing a way to implement device-specific logic in JavaScript.